gnosis/prediction-market-agent-tooling/README.md

 ## Contributing

 See the [Issues](https://github.com/gnosis/prediction-market-agent-tooling/issues) for ideas of things that need fixing or implementing.
-The team are also receptive to new issues and PRs.
+The team is also receptive to new issues and PRs.

 We use `mypy` for static type checking, and `isort`, `black` and `autoflake` for linting.
 These all run as steps in CI.